bassettmason/Movie-Genie/README.md

 This video focuses on the frontend, showcasing the user interface, features, and interactions.

 ### Frontend Description
-The frontend allows the user to log in to a Trakt.tv account, utilizing the Trakt.tv API OAuth to establish the connection.
+A user entering the site for the first time will be prompted to log in with a [Trakt.tv](https://trakt.tv/dashboard) account (utilizing Trakt's OAuth API to establish a secure connection).

 <img src="assets/images/Login-Screen.PNG" alt="Login Screen" width="500"/>
 <img src="assets/images/Trakt-Login.PNG" alt="Trakt Connect Screen" width="500"/>

-Once logged in, users can browse automated dynamic playlists and favorite them to add to their Liked playlists on Trakt.
+Once logged in, users can browse up-to-date playlists containing media from the top OTT service providers.
+Users can favorite these playlists by clicking on the Bookmark icon, which will add the playlist to their 'Liked Lists' on Trakt.

 <img src="assets/images/MovieGeniePic.PNG" alt="GUI" width="500"/>

-If users utilize media library streaming services such as Plex or Syncler, the playlists automatically integrate into their service GUI.
+If users utilize a media library streaming services (e.g., [Plex](https://www.plex.tv/), [Syncler](https://syncler.net/)...), the playlists will automatically integrate into their service's GUI.

 <img src="assets/images/Syncler-With-Playlist.PNG" alt="Syncler With Playlist" width="500"/>

 ### Frontend Technologies
+- **@react-native-async-storage/async-storage**: An asynchronous, unencrypted, persistent, key-value storage system for React Native.
+- **Axios**: Promise-based HTTP client for the browser and Node.js.
+- **BottomTabNavigator**: A component managing the bottom tab navigation in your app.
+- **Expo**: A framework and a platform for universal React applications.
+- **Firebase**: Platform developed by Google for creating mobile and web applications.
 - **React Native**: A framework for building native apps using React.
-- **Expo**: A framework and a platform for universal React applications.
-- **React Navigation**: Routing and navigation for your React Native apps.
+- **React Native Gesture Handler**: Provides native-driven gesture management APIs for building best possible touch-based experiences.
+- **React Native Pager View**: React Native component that allows us to swipe between different views.
 - **React Native Paper**: Material Design for React Native (Android & iOS).
 - **React Native Reanimated**: A library to build high-performance animations and interactions in React Native.
-- **React Native Gesture Handler**: Provides native-driven gesture management APIs for building best possible touch-based experiences.
+- **React Native Screens**: Provides native navigation container components.
+- **React Native Shared Element**: A performant way to make shared element transitions between screens in React Native.
+- **React Native Snap Carousel**: Swiper/carousel component for React Native featuring previews, multiple layouts, parallax images, performant handling of huge numbers of items, and more.
 - **React Native WebView**: A modern, well-supported WebView for React Native.
-- **React Native Screens**: Provides native navigation container components.
+- **React Navigation**: Routing and navigation for your React Native apps.
-- **Axios**: Promise-based HTTP client for the browser and Node.js.
-- **Firebase**: Platform developed by Google for creating mobile and web applications.
 - **Vite**: A build tool that aims to provide a faster and leaner development experience for modern web projects.
-- **React Native Snap Carousel**: Swiper/carousel component for React Native featuring previews, multiple layouts, parallax images, performant handling of huge numbers of items, and more.
-- **React Native Shared Element**: A performant way to make shared element transitions between screens in React Native.
-- **React Native Pager View**: React Native component that allows us to swipe between different views.
-- **BottomTabNavigator**: A component managing the bottom tab navigation in your app.
-- **@react-native-async-storage/async-storage**: An asynchronous, unencrypted, persistent, key-value storage system for React Native.

 ### Features
 The frontend is enriched with a variety of features designed to provide users with a diverse and enriching experience.
 Here are the key features currently implemented and those in the pipeline: